 Choices abound to accomplish pinpoint color correction.
 To put the color only where you want it — for example on a blemish, around nose redness, on a dark spot, under the eye, and so on — try some of these excellent products:

 You might also be interested in

-Here’s another pro tip that I learned from Kate — you really only want to use a tiny amount of product when you are doing pinpoint correction.
-Thin out any product using a bit of argan oil.
+You really only want to use a tiny amount of product when you are doing pinpoint correction.
+Thin out any product using a bit of Argan Oil.
 Put the color on the back of your hand then mix in a few drops of oil.

 Your Makeup Session at SRK Headshot Day

 Hopefully this guide gives you a range of easy options to help you achieve a well-rested look and an even textured skin tone at home.
 Our professional makeup artists are always happy to offer all kinds of makeup tips and tricks during your SRK Headshot session.
 I often see them scribbling a list of suggested products to customers before they leave.
 Just another way we help customers look their best and have a great time at SRK Headshot Day.
 Book your session today at SRKHeadshotDay.com